msadowski/msadowski.github.io/_posts/2019-04-30-one-year-of-robotics-consulting.md

 ## UpWork

 I've been working as a freelancer on UpWork since I started my activity and it had worked quite well!
 Robotics being a niche field on UpWork there is a low number of contracts available but on the other hand there are not many applicants.
-On average I apply to 2 contracts a month and on average I'm invited 4 times for a job interview through the platform (most of the time it's for a 10+ hour tasks for $50 though).
+On average I apply to 2 contracts a month and on average I'm invited 4 times for a job interview through the platform (most of the time it's for a 10+ hour tasks priced at $50 though).

 UpWork charges 20% fee for the first $500 earned (after that it drops to 10% until $10k when it drops to 5%).
-The advantage of it is that UpWork works as an intermediary and guarantees payment four hourly contracts.
+The price is quite steep, especially in the beginning.
+Some of the value freelancers get out of it is guaranteed payment for hourly contract and not having to worry about getting paid.

 After about 6 months of working on UpWork I've earned a Top Rated badge and a 100% job success score.